AF-Github1/WebotsWorkshop/README.md

           MAKING A CONTROLLER

-Now that we have our world file and our robot ready it is time to give it ............
+Now that we have our world file and our robot ready it is time to program.
+You now want to create a new controller.
+By going to the file tab.......
+(Make video to put here again)

+After creating a new controller you must now go to the children node in the e-puck subtree and select the new controller you created (put image here).....

+          CODING YOUR FIRST ROBOT

+Explain timestep before anything else here.....

           CAMERA SPECIFICS